Factbox - Ebola cases in the United States

 THREE MISSIONARIES

-In the summer, three Americans contracted Ebola while working for Christian missionary organizations in Liberia and were flown to the United States for treatment and later released.
+Three Americans contracted Ebola while working for Christian missionary organizations in Liberia and were flown to the United States for treatment.
+All have recovered.

-Nancy Writebol contracted the virus in July while working for a SIM USA hospital with her husband, David, who did not contract the disease.
-She was treated at Emory University Hospital in Atlanta and discharged Aug.
-19. The couple has not ruled out returning to West Africa to continue their mission work.
+Nancy Writebol contracted the virus in July while working for a SIM USA hospital with her husband, David, who was not infected.
+She was treated at Emory and discharged on Aug.
+19.

 Dr. Kent Brantly also was treated in isolation at Emory after contracting Ebola while working for Christian relief group Samaritan's Purse.
 He was released on Aug.
 21.